 Because family law cases frequently involve multiple issues, it’s important that your attorney be well-versed in many aspects of family law.
 At Baxter Harder, LLC, Attorney Joseph Harder has a deep and detailed knowledge of the laws regarding a wide range of family law issues and may be able to help you pursue the best possible resolution to your case.

 When you are facing a family law issue, you often will not have a lot of time to assemble your case before your first court hearing.
 When you call Baxter Harder, LLC, our Bend family attorney can help you start collecting your evidence and preparing for your case.

 Ready to pave a way to a better future for you and your family?
 Our Bend family law attorneys are waiting to help you.
-Call us today for a low-cost or free consultation at (541) 238-9210.
+Call us today for a low-cost consultation at (541) 238-9210.

 Our team has extensive experience with various types of family law matters.
 When we take on a case, we do so with compassion and respect.
 We provide options and solutions to seek a favorable result for you and your family.